Hafeesh/Swimming-pool-monitoring-system_AK/README.md

 ###After running code it pop up a window and ask to select a image to be predicted....for that select any one of the images given in home of repo....or else u can give ur own one which should be under some specifications.

+THANK YOU ;)

+IF ANY QUERIES KINDLY REACH OUT TO WITHOUT HESITATION: akhafeez07@gmail.com